 Laboratory work to accompany PHYS 477.
 Prerequisite: Concurrent registration in PHYS 477.

-Introduction to principles of research and techniques with an emphasis on electronics and modern physics.
-Vacuum technology, analog and digital data acquisition instrumentation, high-resolution optical technology, and radiation technology will be used.
+A laboratory-based course focused on the introduction to principles of research techniques with an emphasis on modern physics.
+Vacuum technology, analog and digital data acquisition instrumentation, high-resolution optical and laser technology, and radiation physics will be explored.
 This course is the writing intensive course in the physics curriculum and serves to introduce the student to the process of writing research papers in physics.
-Three lectures and one three-hour laboratory per week.
-Prerequisites: PHYS 272.
+Prerequisites: PHYS 272, 272L.
 Alternate years.

 PHYS 487 Techniques in Physics (1-3)